 There are a lot of examples of people who played different sports when they were young till they’ve found the one that later made them world-famous.
 A good example is the story of Roger Federer.
 A guy who started taking tennis seriously later in his teens.

 This sampling period, as described in the book, is something popular among go-getters.
 And actually quite normal.

 And this is true for everybody.
-Regardless of the experience of the age.
+Regardless of the experience or the age.

 There are a lot of career opportunities in life, especially nowadays.
 Don’t feel bad about yourself if you’re 20, 30, even 50 and if you still haven’t found your place.

 Try a lot of things.
 A lot of different things.
-This way you’ll be able to spot the activity that interests you most and then focus your attention towards this specific domain.
+This way you’ll be able to spot the activity that interests you most so you can then focus all of your attention towards this specific domain.